pgpglobal/staging/README.md

 1. Blog articles check typography
 2. Mobile Sidebar - Social Icons should be less to the right
 3. Preference: `_media.css`: convert max-width: 767 into relevant min-width sections, if time-possible (non-essential).
+4. Twitter feed distorts the rest of the sidebar on local dev.
+    * May be a result of the new search bar?

 <a id="small-tasks"></a>
 ### Small Tasks